on Admissions - firstname.lastname@example.org

 Our school has a non-discriminatory admissions policy, reflecting the heterogeneous make-up of our islands.

-Grades K through 6 have only limited space available in each classroom for students transferring from non-Montessori backgrounds.
+Grades Pre-K through 6 have only limited space available in each classroom for students transferring from non-Montessori backgrounds.
 This is to ensure that the wonderful focus and flow of our Montessori classrooms is not disrupted.
 If space is available for Non-Montessori transfers, there will be interviews and discussion to ensure that a Montessori environment will be beneficial to the child.

 Please check below to determine the specific enrollment requirements for each level of our school.